 Note: related to this subject, you may also be interested in our page about unwanted fat, which explains more about the types of fat we can remove.

 Cellulite forms on almost all bodies, but mostly women, and regardless of weight.
 Thankfully, it’s not a sign of ill health – just a cosmetic annoyance.
-If your bumpy skin is bothering you, we’ve got Surrey cellulite treatments that may work on you.
+If your bumpy skin is bothering you, we’ve got Vancouver cellulite treatments (in Surrey) that may work on you.
 We encourage you to start with a consultation, where we’ll be able to take a closer look at your skin, and make recommendations from there.

 Why Beautiful Canadian Laser and Skincare Clinic for the best Vancouver-area cellulite treatments?